Neiko Thorpe: Indianapolis Colts

 One day after his release from the Raiders, Thorpe was claimed off waivers by the Indianapolis Colts on September 4, 2016.
 He was released by the Colts on September 6, 2016.

 Seattle Seahawks

 On September 13, 2016, Thorpe was signed by the Seattle Seahawks.
 On March 14, 2017, Thorpe re-signed with the Seahawks.
 Since signing with the team Thorpe has been a permanent fixture on Seattle’s special teams unit where he has been regarded as one of the best gunners in the league.
+Neiko Thorpe was special teams captain for the Seahawks.

 On March 23, 2019, Thorpe re-signed with the Seahawks.
 On December 6, 2019, Thorpe underwent season-ending sports hernia surgery.
 He was placed on injured reserve on December 11, 2019.

 Thorpe re-signed with the Seahawks on April 13, 2020.
 He was placed on injured reserve on October 7, 2020, with a hip injury.
 He was activated on November 14, 2020, but was placed back on injured reserve four days later with a groin injury.